BioJulia/Bio.jl/docs/src/man/seq.md

 As we saw above, DNA and RNA sequences can store any ambiguous nucleotides like 'N'.
-If you are sure that nucleotide sequences store unambiguous nucleotides only, you can save the memory space of sequences. `DNAAlphabet{2}` is an alphabet that uses two bits per base and limits to only umambiguous nucleotide symbols (ACGT in DNA and ACGU in RNA).
+If you are sure that nucleotide sequences store unambiguous nucleotides only, you can save the memory space of sequences. `DNAAlphabet{2}` is an alphabet that uses two bits per base and limits to only unambiguous nucleotide symbols (ACGT in DNA and ACGU in RNA).
 To create a sequence of this alphabet, you need to explicitly pass `DNAAlphabet{2}` to `BioSequence` as its parametric type: